[Technology Exercise] Graph the functions in Exercises 113 and 11... | Channels for Pearson+

 1

 Step 1: Begin by understanding the function y = (3/2)(x - (1/x))^(2/3).
-This function involves a fractional exponent and a rational expression inside the parentheses.
-The goal is to graph this function and analyze its behavior as x approaches 0 from the positive side.
+This is a composite function involving a rational expression inside a fractional power.
+The expression inside the power is (x - (1/x)), which can be simplified further to understand its behavior.

-Step 2: Consider the expression inside the parentheses: x - (1/x).
-As x approaches 0 from the positive side, x becomes very small, and 1/x becomes very large.
-This means the expression x - (1/x) will tend towards negative infinity.

-Step 3: Next, consider the exponent (2/3).
-When a negative number is raised to a fractional power, the result depends on the specific fraction.
-In this case, the exponent is positive, so the function will tend towards positive infinity as x approaches 0 from the positive side.

 Verified video answer for a similar problem: